-Pediatric Pull-Ups: For toddlers transitioning to potty training or for older children struggling with nighttime incontinence.
+Pediatric Pull-Ons: For toddlers transitioning to potty training or for older children struggling with nighttime incontinence.
 Training pants allow toddlers to have more control of their potty training while still allowing parents to check for messes.
-Sleep Overs are a discreet, underwear like pull-up for older children
+Sleep Overs are a discreet, underwear like pull-up for older children.

 Pediatric Diapers: Offered in a variety of sizes for growing babies, pediatric diapers are absorbent and soft on sensitive skin.
 Pediatric diapers have a stretchy inner leg cuff to allow babies to move freely without leaks or irritation.
 Refastenable tabs allow parents to check for messes without removing the entire diaper.

 Polyvinyl Chloride (PVC) Catheter: Polyvinyl chloride (PVC) catheters are more firm than rubber catheters, but have more flexibility than silicone catheters.
 These catheters are good for patients who may need a slightly stiffer material than available with rubber catheters, have a latex allergy or who have an enlarged prostate.